 Fair, Bad Credit

-This card requires a checking account at the time of application, and approved applicants will pay a processing fee to access their credit line.
+This card requires a checking account at the time of application, and approved applicants will pay a program fee to access their credit line.
 The card offers the perks of a genuine VISA card and reports to all three major credit bureaus, making it a reliable option for establishing credit.

 - Prequalify for a card today and it will not impact your credit score